 Evaluation for Teens

-During adolescence, evaluation focuses on dental alignment, bite relationships, and the interaction between facial growth and tooth eruption.
-This stage often coincides with active skeletal development, making timing and sequencing central considerations.
-The goal is to determine whether orthodontic care is indicated and, if so, how treatment can be planned to work with remaining growth while respecting individual biological limits.
+The purpose of evaluation is to determine whether orthodontic care is indicated and, if so, how treatment may be planned to work with remaining growth while respecting individual biologic limits.

 What is Assessed During Adolescence

-Clinical assessment considers tooth eruption status, transverse and sagittal jaw relationships, arch coordination, space conditions, and functional findings that may influence occlusion or facial development.
-Growth status and skeletal maturity are evaluated to inform treatment timing rather than relying on chronological age alone.
+Growth status and skeletal maturity are evaluated to guide treatment timing and sequencing rather than relying on chronological age alone.

 Possible Treatment Pathways

-Based on individual findings, care may involve active treatment to guide alignment and bite correction during growth, or continued monitoring when immediate intervention is not indicated.
-In some cases, treatment may be staged, with initial correction during adolescence and further refinement planned after growth completion, depending on treatment objectives and response.
+Based on individual clinical findings, care during adolescence may involve active orthodontic treatment to guide alignment and bite relationships during growth, or continued monitoring when immediate intervention is not indicated.

 Timing of Follow-up and Progression

 When treatment is deferred or phased, follow-up visits may be recommended to monitor growth, tooth eruption, and changes in bite relationships over time.
-Decisions regarding initiation or progression of care are individualized and guided by developmental changes rather than predetermined schedules.

 Explore related orthodontic information